 Area for Development Owner Progress these CRG form part of the standing agenda for the internal S&S and UoF monitoring groups to ensure that a continuous improvement cycle is in place.
 To support force wide oversight there are S&S and UoF dashboards enabling officers and staff to analyse performance based upon a range of parameters e.g. area, rank or role, reasons.
 Learning from both the internal quality assurance process and HMICFRS findings have been included in updated training packages.
 In relation to 3: NYP has built an Ethics Strategy with a three tier approach.
 These being the vision groups (1 per command plus HQ, plus enableNY), these report into the Internal Ethics Committee and with overall oversight will be the Independent Ethics Committee which has representations from outside NYP including health, education and academia.
 In relation to 4: The force has procured, tested and is to roll out (beginning of March 2021) its monitoring software.
 Force wide messages have been distributed highlighting the systems deployment and appropriate privacy notices and DPIA are in place.
 A Standard Operating Procedure has been drawn up and an authorisation process put in place.
-In relation of 5: A communication plan has been put in place which has included force wide messages, inputs by PSD at student officers training and supervisor CPD events and also the development of an iLearn package.
-The force has conducted some internal testing to evaluate the success of these various inputs and to identify if the desired improvements in knowledge and understanding have Developing the governance and internal control processes for services that are delivered as part Managing Director Enable NY been realised.
-Significant progress was made in this area throughout the year.
-The enable NY collaboration agreement approved in February 2020 was services that are delivered as part of the Enable Collaboration.
-Enadie NY supplement approved in February 2020 was supplemented in June 2020 with the schedule of protocols that support the collaboration.
+In relation of 5: A communication plan has been put in place which has included force wide messages, inputs by BD at student officers training and inputs by PSD at student officers training and supervisor CPD events and also the development of an iLearn package.
+The force has conducted some internal testing to evaluate the success of these various inputs and to identify if the desired improvements in knowledge and understanding have been realised.
+2. Developing the governance and internal control processes for services that are delivered as part of the Enable Collaboration.
+Managing Director Enable NY Significant progress was made in this area throughout the year.
+The enable NY collaboration agreement approved in February 2020 was supplemented in June 2020 with the schedule of protocols that support the collaboration.
 This includes a Governance Schedule which makes provision for how enableNY will interact with the arrangements previously in place for Police and Fire.
 The practical application of the governance schedule facilitates consistency in approach and alignment of planning cycles.
 For example our quarterly planning sessions are attended by both operational leads and enableNY heads of function in order to enable early